 When to Submit a Model Release

 If you include a photograph in your exhibit of a person (for example, modeling clothes or assisting with a project) and they are identifiable, you probably need to submit a signed SCA Model Release Form.
-If you are the model, then you need to submit a release form for yourself.
+If you are the model, then you need to submit a model release form for yourself.

 Fill out the form with the same information as the Photography Release of Use form, and submit it on the Exhibitor Release page.